 Proteins are made up of smaller molecules called amino acids.
-There are about 500 known amino acids, but in the context of human nutrition there are 22 amino acids that are relevant.
-Of the 22 amino acids, 13 are known as “nonessential amino acids” because our bodies synthesize, or makes them.
+There are about 500 known amino acids, but in the context of human nutrition, there are 22 amino acids that are relevant.
+Of the 22 amino acids, 13 are known as “nonessential amino acids” because our bodies can synthesize or make them.
 The remaining 9 are known as “essential amino acids.”
 They are essential because our bodies cannot make them so we rely on our diet to provide our body with these molecules.

 More Fat Loss on High Protein Diet

 Notice that throughout this article we have been talking about fat loss, not weight loss.
 The terms are used synonymously but do not have the same meaning.
 Weight loss is simply watching the scale drop with no mind to where the weight is being lost.
-Is it fat, or is it fat free mass (muscle)?
-Without even discussing this I’m sure it’s clear that losing fat free mass is neither desired nor healthy.
+Did you lose fat, or did you lose fat-free mass (such as muscle)?
+Without even discussing this I’m sure it’s clear that losing fat-free mass is neither desired nor healthy.

 More Satiated on High Protein Diet

-A main driver in the success of any diet is the ability to stave off hunger.
+The main success driver in any diet is the ability to stave off hunger.
 The satisfying feeling of a full stomach helps keep our will-power strong when tempting treats enter the scene.
 Studies show that appetite is significantly reduced on a high protein diet.
-That is, individuals who include higher amounts of protein maintain the feeling of being full which decreases spontaneous eating, which leads to more weight loss.
+Individuals who eat higher amounts of protein maintain the feeling of being full.
+This helps them fight the impulse of spontaneous eating and it leads to more fat loss.

 While it is generally accepted that high protein diets are more filling, studies also show that high protein snacks and foods make you feel fuller longer, thus you are less likely to overeat.

-In addition to preserving skeletal muscle, a high protein diet is also proven to prevent osteoporosis, another health risk that is associated with general aging.
+In addition to preserving skeletal muscle, a high protein diet is also proven to prevent osteoporosis, another health risk that is associated with general ageing.

-So it is clear that a high protein diet is important for various reasons.
+It is clear that a high protein diet is important for various reasons.
 But you are likely asking how to apply this information to your own life.
 Luckily there is quality guidance on this topic.
-Because bariatric patients are counseled through a very low calorie diet (VLCD) for aggressive weight loss before and after surgery the composition of the diet needs to be heavily protein driven.
+Because bariatric patients are counseled through a very low-calorie diet (VLCD) for aggressive weight loss before and after surgery the composition of the diet needs to be heavily protein driven.